Clarence Island, Chile

-Clarence Island (Spanish: Isla Clarence) is an island in the Magallanes Region.
+Clarence Island (Spanish: Isla Clarence) is a Chilean island in the Magallanes Region.
 It belongs to the Tierra del Fuego archipelago and to the municipality of Punta Arenas.
 It is located just south of Brunswick Peninsula (on the south side of Froward Reach).

 Clarence Island extends from Magdalena Channel and Cockburn Channel to Bárbara Channel; and the whole length of its northern coast is indented by sounds stretching deeply into the island.